Guadalajara, Mexico

 What are the schools in Guadalajara like?

 "Understand the Mexican cultural context and realize this is in no way an international schools.
-Math program is strong and the English Language arts are quite weak," said one expat in Guadalajara with children at American School Foundation of Guadalajara.
+Math program is strong and the English Language arts are quite weak," commented one expat when asked about American School Foundation of Guadalajara in Guadalajara.

 "The International School of Guadalajara is one of the most renowned and highest-rated international schools in Guadalajara.
 The school is stated to be committed to developing competences through an international curriculum, integrating the best of both Mexican and global culture.
 Its curriculum features that of Cambridge, as well as a tailored bilingual program for all students.
 The school aims for educational excellence, as well as providing a safe, nurturing and inquisitive environment.
 The British School of Guadalajara is another excellent school in the area.
 It is based on the British curriculum and aims to provide a world-class education for all students, with the use of modern technology to emphasize the best from each culture.
 It also offers a range of clubs and activities, which includes sports and performing arts.
 The British School of Guadalajara is known for its excellence, high standards and its commitment to helping students achieve success.
 Colegio Zamar is a prestigious, private bilingual school in Guadalajara.
 It is located in an urban area just north of downtown and provides an extensive bilingual program.
 This is one of the most renowned private schools in the area, offering an all-inclusive educational experience.
-It is equipped with the latest educational technology and facilities, as well as a range of extracurricular activities," remarked one parent with kids at in Guadalajara.
+It is equipped with the latest educational technology and facilities, as well as a range of extracurricular activities," remarked one expat living in Guadalajara with children attending .

 What are the pros and cons of living in Guadalajara?